Teachable Vs Udemy: Which Online Course Platform Wins? (2022)

 Marketing is one area where Udemy scores over Teachable as this is its biggest selling point.

 As a course creator, you can focus just on providing top-quality content to your students while the marketing side is handled by Udemy completely.
-Of course, you can also market your courses to bring in more students, but it is not something that falls completely on your plate.
+Of course, you can also market your Udemy course to bring in more students, but it is not something that falls completely on your plate.

 This eases a lot of pressure as Udemy is a popular platform and has a wide student base.

-With Teachable, you have to handle the end-to-end process, starting from course creation to marketing, building, managing student lists, analytics, and more.
+With Teachable, you have to handle the end-to-end process, starting from course creation to marketing, building, managing student lists, analytics, maintaining your course website, and more.

 This could prove to be too much for someone who is just starting off or for those who are better at creating courses than marketing them.